-The average Darwin roof will receive an average of about 5.9 hours of ‘peak sun’ per day on average over the course of a year, according to figures from the Bureau of Meteorology.
-This is one of the highest rates of solar radiance anywhere in Australia.
+The average Darwin roof will receive an average of about 5.9 hours of ‘peak sun’ per day on average over the course of a year, according to figures from the Bureau of Meteorology making it one of the highest performing solar cities in Australia.

 The amount of energy actually produced by your solar system will depend on the size of the system that you have installed and its orientation.
 The table below provides an indicative guide as to how much energy various, popular residential system sizes would produce per day (averaged throughout the year) in good conditions.

 Estimated solar panel power production in Sydney (popular system sizes)